Practical Techniques to Achieve Quality in Large Software Projects

 Now that you have created a lot of functional tests, you can leverage them to run functional stress.
 The idea is that you take all these tests and randomly throw them at the system in parallel.
 When you do that you can’t really verify the test results, but all you care about is crashes and internal consistency checks.

 This is a very neat trick.
-Every time there is a condition that is true 99.9% of the time (like memory allocations), you inject a failure once per unique call stack.
+Every time there is a condition that is true 99.9% of the time (like memory allocations), you inject a failure once per unique code path.
 So if you run a query “select * from t” the first time the server will throw an error with the first memory allocation.
-Then when you run this command again, the first memory allocation succeeds because this call stack has already been failed once (and saved in the stackhasher), but the next allocation fails, and so forth.
+Then when you run this command again, the first memory allocation succeeds because this call code path has already been failed once, but the next allocation fails, and so forth.
 If you can keep re-running a query until it succeeds, you can deterministically test each possible resource failure.
 We have a transform which does exactly this with every test in our code base, and it has proven invaluable.

 Even though you test relentlessly, you still need pathways for your customers to surface issues back to your engineering team for investigation.
 You want to introduce minidump and full core dump functionality, in addition to logging to correctly diagnose bugs.